 Full-time Intake Specialist (Level 2)

 Lara Chisa is a lifelong animal lover and cat caretaker who moved to Calgary in 2004.
-She started as a MEOW volunteer in 2017 then moved quickly into a temporary part-time position.
-In January 2020, she accepted a permanent full-time position on the MEOW team.
-She shares her home with three MEOW cats: Alex, Sophie and Fern.
+She started at MEOW as a volunteer in 2017 before joining the Intake Department later that year.
+She has adopted five MEOW cats over the years and currently shares her home with two – Fern and The Dude.

 Margaret Martini has been involved with MEOW as a foster home provider since 2002 and served as MEOW’s Information Administrator from 2007 until 2015.
 She currently provides administration of the Spay Neuter Assistance Program.
 Her first love is caring for bottle fed orphan rescue kittens with her supportive family of 6.
 Her 2 dogs and 3 cats also play an integral part in socializing the foster cats that pass through her home.